open-mmlab/mmgeneration/configs/styleganv2/README.md

 ## FP16 Support and Experiments

 Currently, we have supported FP16 training for StyleGAN2, and here are the results for the mixed-precision training.
+(Experiments for FFHQ1024 will come soon.)

 <div align="center">
   <b> Evaluation FID for FP32 and FP16 training </b>